Is Benchmarking Worth a Company’s Investment and Time?

 When conducting a benchmarking analysis, no matter the industry of interest, there are usually three questions that must be answered before initiating the study:

-2. Against what or who will your organization be benchmarked? (e.g. KPI, competitors)
+- Against what or who will your organization be benchmarked? (e.g. KPIs, competitors)

 In general, nowadays, performance measurement has become a standard practice for any organization that uses KPIs.

-However, the next step that needs to be taken to improve performance is the implementation of a benchmarking study, where your company can compare its own performance with the sector’s point of reference (a benchmark), or simply assess the compliance with respect to industry standards, understanding how you can learn from their best practices and apply them within your own organization.
+The next step that needs to be taken to improve performance is the implementation of a benchmarking study, wherein your company can compare its own performance with the sector’s point of reference (a benchmark) or simply assess the company’s compliance with respect to industry standards.
+Doing so helps you learn from others’ best practices and apply them within your own organization.

 The Bottom Line

 Is benchmarking worth a company’s investment and time?
-Yes, it is a potentially powerful tool to promote continuous improvement in performance and performance comparison among industry players.
+Simply put, yes.
+It is a potentially powerful tool to promote continuous performance improvement and performance comparison among industry players.

-Nevertheless, you have to remember that quite a lot of attention and time must be dedicated to defining the initiatives that must be taken and to the methodology that is used, otherwise, the results may be ambiguous.
+Nevertheless, you must remember that quite a lot of attention and time must be dedicated to defining the initiatives that must be taken and the methodology that will be used, otherwise, the results may be ambiguous.

 Read More >> Why Is Benchmarking Vital to Your Business?